sutrolabs/census-docs/datasets/overview.md

 * [Streaming Datasets](./streaming-datasets/README.md) - These are datasets that model event based data and enable our real-time usecases.

 Datasets provide a complete interface to govern data across all sources, transform and enrich data, and activate your data from a trusted data layer.

-{% hint style="info" %}
-Need a hand getting a handle on your data warehouse?
-[Contact us](mailto:support@getcensus.com) via support@getcensus.com or start a conversation with us via the [in-app](https://app.getcensus.com) chat to let us know what questions we can help with!
-{% endhint %}

 ## Lore